Skip to content

 There are 3 variants for implementing GPU virtual devices: VFIO + SR-IOV, GRID vGPU, and VirtIO.

 1. VFIO + SR-IOV: Think of VFIO as "VF" (Virtual Function) + "IO".
 VMs call VFs which map to PFs (Physical Functions) on the device.
-SR-IOV is a PCIe device virtualization standard - when hardware vendors support it, hypervisors can manage "device avatars" accordingly.
+SR-IOV is a PCIe device virtualization standard - when hardware vendors support it, hypervisors can manage device's logical replications accordingly.
 AMD mainly uses VFIO+SR-IOV for GPU virtualization, with performance loss under 4%.

 2. GRID vGPU: This is NVIDIA's proprietary commercial virtual device solution.
-NVIDIA developed GRID vGPU early on, keeping it closed-source with expensive licensing, forcing cloud providers to develop their own NVIDIA GPU virtualization.
+NVIDIA developed GRID vGPU early on, keeping it closed-source with expensive licensing, and some cloud vendors develop their own NVIDIA GPU virtualization.
 It uses Mediated Device (mdev) and modified drivers to achieve similar effects to VFIO + SR-IOV.
 As the world's highest-valued company, NVIDIA sets its own standards.
 Before that, Intel's GVT used a similar approach.

 3. VirtIO: Predating SR-IOV, VirtIO injects a "fake driver" into VMs.
 The hypervisor reads I/O requests from host-guest shared memory and forwards them to the "real driver" on the host.
 It introduces "frontend" and "backend" driver concepts, with only the flexible frontend visible in VMs.
 Performance loss is slightly higher but offers more flexibility.
 The qCUDA project demonstrates this approach.

-In practice, cloud providers selling GPU VMs need traditional virtual device solutions, leading to proprietary implementations like Ali Cloud cGPU.
+In practice, cloud vendors selling GPU VMs need traditional virtual device solutions, leading to proprietary implementations like Ali Cloud cGPU.

 3. Why Virtual Devices Aren't the Ultimate Solution